AdobeDocs/experience-manager-screens.en/help/user-guide/channel-assignment.md

    Show attraction tooltip defines if the attraction tooltip ("*Touch anywhere to begin*") must be shown or not while the channel is running.

-### Day-parting {#dayparting}
+### DayParting {#dayparting}

-Schedules when combined with **Day-parting**, allows you to set a global schedule with multiple channels running at specific times of the day, and re-use that setup for all your displays at once.
+Schedules when combined with **DayParting**, allows you to set a global schedule with multiple channels running at specific times of the day, and re-use that setup for all your displays at once.

 DayParting refers to as splitting up a day into time slots and specifying which content plays at the desired time.
 AEM Screens allows you to schedule channels in terms of day-parting within a day, week, or month as per the requirement.